ajude1523/angelinajude.github.io/README.md

 ### Interactive dashboard for Netflix using Tableau.
 Created an interactive and real-time dashboard for Netflix using Tableau as the business intelligence tool as a part of a certification course on data science.
 ![Publications](https://raw.githubusercontent.com/ajude1523/angelinajude.github.io/main/Netflix.png)

+### Interactive Profit and Loss Account
+I created an interactive Profit & Loss (P&L) dashboard using Tableau, transforming a vast dataset into an insightful financial report.
+This project involved:
+🔍 Filtering relevant data from a large dataset to focus on key financial metrics.
+📊 Utilizing a variety of charts and functions to present data in a comprehensible and visually appealing manner.
+📈 Building real-time financial insights, including Gross Profit, EBITDA, PBIT, and Net Profit.

+Check out the snapshot of my dashboard below! 👇